TiNredmc/FakeGrayscale/README.md

 to check if everything is right. it will looks like this
 ![alt text](https://github.com/TiNredmc/FakeGrayscale/blob/master/raw/FGStut.png?raw=true)

 next thing to do is select the board setting. you need to use the CheckFlashConfig code to determine the correct flash size and flash mode.
+Like ESP-01S, The flash size I selected 1M (no SPIFFS) because I don't use OTA update.

 after everything setted up. you need to know how to flash ESP-01 using USB to UART TTL or what ever. after uploaded, connect the Display to ESP-01S by